tausif230610/tausif230610/README.md

 - 👋 Hi, I’m @tausif230610
 - 👀 I’m interested in programming, video games, computers,reading books and so on
-- 🌱 I’m currently learning rust
+- 🌱 I’m currently learning {A lot of things}
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: email: tausifiqbal2006@gmail.com, discord: tausif7869
 - 😄 Pronouns:  he/him